Tsunami Bomb: Dominic Davi's Stroke (2022–2023)

-On April 7, 2022, bassist Dominic Davi suffered a stroke and had to be airlifted to nearby hospital in the San Francisco Bay Area.
+On April 7, 2022, bassist Dominic Davi suffered a stroke and had to be airlifted to a nearby hospital in the San Francisco Bay Area.
 On April 9, 2022, the band released a statement on their social media and their website confirming that he had been released from the hospital and was recovering.

-On April 13 The Fest announced that Tsunami Bomb would be performing at the 20th iteration of The Fest in Gainesville, Fl on October 28-30th 2022.
+On April 13 The Fest announced that Tsunami Bomb would be performing at the 20th iteration of The Fest in Gainesville, Fl on October 28–30, 2022.
 In the band's own announcement, they indicated they expected Davi to be able to perform, and was continuing to make positive progress but they would keep everyone updated on his condition.

 Davi would perform at the festival and the band would continue to perform through 2023 as Davi's condition steadily improved.
 On January 6, 2023 Dominic Davi spoke with Jello Biafra on his podcast Jello Biafra's Renegade Roundtable Podcast about the stroke experience, the lasting effects of the brain damage from the experience and how he's had to adapt to the changes, and what the warning signs of a stroke are.

-In December 2023 Tsunami Bomb released a music video for their cover of Oingo Boingos song Dead Man's Party the video was compiled and edited by guitarist Andrew Pohl from fan submitted footage of the many appearances on The Fest festival over the years.
+In December 2023 Tsunami Bomb released a music video for their cover of Oingo Boingos song Dead Man's Party the video was compiled and edited by guitarist Andrew Pohl from fan-submitted footage of the many appearances on The Fest festival over the years.

-2024-Present
+2024–present

 In December 2023 the band announced their first tour of Europe with Hans Gruber and The Die Hards opening for March and April of 2024.
 They would also headline the Manchester Punk Festival during the tour.

 In early 2024, Tsunami Bomb posted a number of images to their social media about recording new material for a number of EP releases that were being planned.
 On August 29, 2024 the band released a new single called "Star Power!" in conjunction with the nonprofit Sing Me A Story Foundation to benefit Children's Cancer Partners of The Carolinas.
-The song was based on a 8 year old girl named Charlee's story of the same name about adventures with a dog named Star with super powers.
+The song was based on an 8 year old girl named Charlee's story of the same name about adventures with a dog named Star with super powers.
 The single was made available on singmeastory.org to stream for free or download with a donation.
 It was also released with an animated lyric music video made by Mark Lerner & Nancy Howell.

 On March 1, 2025, Tsunami Bomb headlined the inaugural Dollfest 2025 in Berkeley, CA. As part of the festival, Tsunami Bomb appeared on the official double vinyl-only compilation on Cellofame Records called Doll Fest Out of the Doll House Vol.1 Compilation, which was limited to 500 copies.
 A brand new track was showcased on the compilation called "I Was Betrayed".